zouharvi/uds-rug-student/nlp_knowledge_graphs/presentation/main.md

 - At every token the model can decide between three actions:
 - Not an entity - fallback to standard model
-- Generate new entity - retreives the entity from the external graph
+- Generate new entity - retrieves the entity from the external graph
 - Generate a related entity - can be found in the local graph
 :::